zenwarr/telegram-feed-bot/README.md

 This bot posts rss feeds to telegram channels.
 It can also collect top posts from a subreddit and post them to a telegram channel hourly.

+It can save original post formatting (to the extent supported by Telegram).

 ## Feed configuration

 Configuration is stored in `data/config.yaml` file.